pwyf/ati/2018/agencies/gavi.md

 ---

-- GAVI, the Vaccine Alliance remains in the good category from 2016, retaining 11th position
+- GAVI, the Vaccine Alliance remains in the good category from 2016.
-- They have increased their frequency of publication, now publishing on at least a monthly basis (previously less than quarterly)
+- It has increased its frequency of publication, now publishing on at least a monthly basis (previously less than quarterly)
-- The lack of country strategy documents meant GAVI underperformed on the organisational planning component
+- GAVI publishes all but one indicator - country strategies - on organisational planning and commitment.
+Current country strategies or equivalent documents could be found only sometimes on the organisation's website.
 - Since 2016, GAVI have begun publishing project budgets to IATI.
-They rank 4th overall on the finance and budgets component
+All finance and budget indicators are now available on the IATI Registry.
-- GAVI also rank 4th on the project attributes component, though their titles and descriptions both failed sampling
+- GAVI ranks 4th on the project attributes component.
+However, it is missing some of the basic elements, with titles and descriptions not meeting the definition of the indicator. .
-- contracts and tenders are no longer made available, and GAVI underperform on the joining up development data component
+- Contracts and tenders are no longer made available on the IATI Registry, and cannot be found elsewhere.
-- GAVI also performed poorly on the performance component, with good results data, but few results documents.
-Objectives documents and evaluations documents were present on IATI, but both failed sampling.
+- GAVI performed poorly on the performance component, with good results data, but few results documents on the IATI Registry.
+Objectives documents and evaluations documents are only available sometimes on the organisation's website as documents pblished on IATI did not meet the definition of these indicators.

 ---

-Recommendations go here.
+GAVI should ensure that data and documents published on the IATI Registry are of high quality.
+That means providing some of the basic elements, such as titles and descriptions of individual projects.

+GAVI should also make its contracts and tenders available.

+It should also prioritise the publication of timely and comprehensive performance-related information, to include objectives, reviews and evaluations, and improve on results.

+To demonstrate the impact of transparency on development work, the GAVI should take responsibility to promote the use of the data they publish, internally to promote coordination and effectiveness; and externally to explore online and in-person feedback loops, including at country level.

 ---